obukte/Distributed-Algorithms/README.md

 ### Simulation

 - To simulate any of the snapshot algorithms, run the Main class located at `src/main/java/snapshot_algorithms/Main.java` .
 This class provides a command-line interface to select different algorithms to simulate.
 Each option initiates a simulation using predefined .dot files, demonstrating the chosen algorithm's behavior within a configured network of actors.

+ - To simulate any of the election algorithms, run the Main class located at `src/main/java/election_algorithms/Main.java` .
+This class provides a command-line interface to select different algorithms to simulate.
+Each option initiates a simulation using predefined test files, demonstrating the chosen algorithm's behavior within a configured network of actors.